kyle-robinson/ray-tracer/README.md

 ### Installing

-To download a copy of the framework, select "Download ZIP" from the main code repository page, or create a fork of the project.
+To download a copy of the ray tracer, select "Download ZIP" from the main code repository page, or create a fork of the project.
 More information on forking a GitHub respository can be found [here](https://www.youtube.com/watch?v=XTolZqmZq6s).

 ### Executing program